burstsms/react-test/readme.md

 - You are not required to restore the list of sent messages between sessions.
 A page refresh can lose all state.

+### Advice
+- When you're thinking about your approach, please consider that we want others to be able to easily extend it in the future.
+- You have the freedom to work at your own pace, but please remember to prioritize simplicity and not let the task take too long.
 ### How to submit

 Clone this and push to a private github repository and then add @paran01d as a collaborator when completed.